Aptos Portfolio Tracking: The Move Resource and Object Model (2026)

 Sources

-- Aptos / Move — the resource model (a resource is a top-level value stored in an account; cannot be copied or deleted without the account's permission)
+- Aptos — Move resources: a resource is a top-level value stored in an account that cannot be copied or deleted without that account's permission.

 Solana Portfolio Tracking: The Token-Account and Rent Model (2026)